 We issued the 2010 warrants in connection with our bridge loan financing in September 2010.
-The 2010 warrants are not currently exercisable but will become exercisable by their terms for an aggregate of 507,249 shares of our Series C preferred stock at an exercise price of approximately \$3.94 per share immediately prior to the closing of this offering.
+The 2010 warrants are not currently exercisable but will become exercisable by their terms for an aggregate of 507,245 shares of our Series C preferred stock at an exercise price of approximately \$3.94 per share immediately prior to the closing of this offering.
 The 2010 warrants terminate if they are not exercised prior to the closing of this offering.
 Each 2010 warrant contains a customary net issuance feature, which allows the warrant holder to pay the exercise price of the warrant by forfeiting a portion of the exercised warrant shares with a value equal to the aggregate exercise price.
-All of the holders of the 2010 warrants have elected to exercise the 2010 warrants on a net issuance basis contingent upon and effective immediately prior to the completion of this offering, which, if effected, would result in the issuance of 353,401 shares of common stock upon completion of this offering, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus.
+All of the holders of the 2010 warrants have elected to exercise the 2010 warrants on a net issuance basis contingent upon and effective immediately prior to the completion of this offering, which, if effected, would result in the issuance of 107,246 shares of common stock upon completion of this offering, based on the expected initial public offering price of \$5.00 per share.